10 things to do at the Jewish Ghetto of Rome

 A tour that will dazzle you and where you can explore restaurants and boutiques that will impress you.

-Recommended if: you want to know Trastevere in depth and not miss any detail.
+Recommended if: you want to get to know Trastevere in depth and not miss any detail.

 1. Take an expert tour of Rome's Jewish Quarter

-An alternative to preparing this tour on your own is to take a tour of Trastevere and the Jewish Quarter, where you will not miss any of its points of interest: the Portico of Octavia, the Marcello Theatre, the Fountain of the Turtles and the ruins of Torre Argentina, as well as places such as Piazza Farnese and the famous Basilica of Santa Maria in Trastevere.
+An alternative to preparing this tour on your own is to take a tour of Trastevere and the Jewish Quarter, where you will not miss any of the highlights: the Portico of Octavia, the Marcello Theatre, the Fountain of the Turtles and the ruins of Torre Argentina, as well as places such as Piazza Farnese and the famous Basilica of Santa Maria in Trastevere.

-2. Cross to Tiber Island, a place to enjoy the summer
+2. Cross over to Tiber Island, a place to enjoy the summer

 If you're taking a tour of Trastevere and the Jewish Quarter, I recommend you take the opportunity to relax on Tiber Island, a great place to spend an afternoon in Rome.
-This boat-shaped island is located in the middle of the Tiber River, and is connected to Trastevere and the Jewish Quarter through two bridges, the Cestius Bridge and the Fabricius Bridge, one of the oldest bridges in Rome.
+This boat-shaped island is located in the middle of the Tiber River, and it is connected to Trastevere and the Jewish quarter through two bridges, the Cestius and Fabricius bridges, one of the oldest in Rome.
 Nearby you'll find cafés, restaurants, food stalls and an open-air cinema.

 Tiber Island is a place that was historically avoided because of its dark legend and bad omens (the islet is said to have been formed from sediment accumulated on the corpse of Tarquinius the Superb, the last Etruscan king of Rome) and where a temple to the Roman god of medicine was built to stop the advance of the plague in the 3rd century.
 This is something I love about Rome: every place holds a story you don't expect.